grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 https://www.newyorker.com/culture/cover-story/cover-story-2024-01-01 whats in the cup, is it a banana peel lol gross

+"lots of randos at the gym this morning" - my personal trainer this morning lolol why are there so many random people everywhere

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem